PaulMarren/User-Centric/README.md

           1. The user can view the membership options and prices on the Our Gyms page.
     3. As a First Time Visitor, I want to see testimonials or success stories to build trust in the gym's credibility.
           1. The user can view testimonials submitted by our members on the Home page.
-    4. As a First Time Visitor, I want to find the gym's location and hours of operation to see if it's convenient for me.
+    4. As a First Time Visitor, I want to find the hours of operation to see if it's convenient for me.
-          1. The user can view the gyms location and hours of operation at the footer of any page.
+          1. The user can view hours of operation at the footer of any page.

 - #### Returning Visitor Goals
    1. As a Returning Visitor, I want to check the class schedule to plan my workouts.